-For more information, click to Look inside "The West Highland Way", view a Gallery or read Reviews.
+For more information, click to Look inside "The West Highland Way", view a Gallery, read Reviews or view its Route map.
 Before you set off, visit our forum and follow links in the panels on the right.
-For details of West Highland Way walking holiday providers, see our list of companies under Walking Holidays (UK).

 You may wonder how many days to allow for the West Highland Way: the book breaks it into 5 to 8 daily sections to provide plenty of choice.
 Maybe you aren't sure how fit you need to be: the book has an altitude profile showing how gradients vary along the Way.
 You'll find insider advice about accommodation and baggage handling, including where to camp and where to find wigwams.
 It covers the pros and cons of taking your dog along the West Highland Way and gives a handy checklist of what to pack and how to pronounce difficult placenames.

 Loch Lomond is a major feature of the West Highland Way and this section covers its geology, wildlife, history and ferries.
 Other background includes the history of the Jacobites, Rob Roy and the Massacre of Glen Coe, how to climb mountains along the Way (Munros, Corbetts and Grahams) and also what wildlife you expect to see while walking Scotland's first and most famous long distance route.